top of page

 textiles & mixed media

-Catherine is a ceramicist producing both functional and decorative pieces.
-She enjoys exploring a variety of finishes, such as Raku and slip decoration.
+Catherine is a ceramicist producing both funcional and decorative pieces in stoneware and pocelain.
+She enjoys exploring a variety of finishes and glazes, including slip decoration and Raku.

 Catherine Hall